CS5008Fall2025/research-paper-jroberge16/REPORT.md

 $$
 &nbsp;&nbsp;&nbsp;&nbsp;
 The above equation defines $N_h$ recursively by summing the nodes of the left and right trees plus the parent node.
 As previously discussed, an AVL tree’s height is bounded by the balancing factor, which states that $|B_f| \le 1$.
 Given this constraint, the left and right trees of $N_h$ can at most have a one-level difference.
-This information allows us to define $N_h$ recursively.
+This information allows us to define $N_h$ recursively[^10] [^12].

 __Step Two: Lower Bound of $N_h$:__

 &nbsp;&nbsp;&nbsp;&nbsp;
-Moshiri’s proof uses a direct proof via algebraic manipulation to show the lower bound of $N_h$ (cite).
-Our proof took a slightly different route, where we decided to use strong induction like Goodrich (cite).
+Moshiri’s proof uses a direct proof via algebraic manipulation to show the lower bound of $N_h$ [^11].
+Our proof took a slightly different route, where we decided to use strong induction like Goodrich [^10].
 In our proof, take note that we are able to simplify $N_k + N_{k-1} + 1$ to $ 2N_{k-1}$.
 We are able to do this because $N_k + N_{k-1} + 1 > 2N_{k-1}$, and thus still allows us to solve the looser lower bound of $N_h$.
 This step allowed us to simplify the process for solving for $N_h$, but it is worth mentioning that Mount did not take this step.
 In Mount’s proof, he was able to obtain a tighter bound for $N_h$  using the golden ratio and the Fibonacci sequence.

 __Step Three: Upper Bound of $h$__